 If a ten year old blog or a big blogger you have always looked up to is coming up in every search, chances are your new start-up blog will not stand out over theirs.
 It might in time, but remember they have been doing this for a long time and have years of content, experience and probably already rank high on Google.

 Buy a Domain

 Buying a domain is what solidifies your name so that you own it.
 Make sure the name you want is available, or some variation of it is.
 For example, this website is tabithafrost.com.
 You could choose tabithafrost.org or tabithafrost.net if the .com version isn’t available.
-NameCheap shows recommended alternatives if the domain you want isn’t available.
+NameCheap (This is an affiliate link, which means I make a small commission on sales generated through such links) shows recommended alternatives if the domain you want isn’t available.

 I love NameCheap for purchasing domains because they are affordable and do not add extra fees like competitor’s sites do.
 To blog on a budget, buying a domain name for cheap is crucial.
 This puts you right on track of spending about $10 to buy your website.

 Host Your Website